mcgarrdg/UMLGenerator/README.md

 Milestone 3:
 -Improved the drawing of arrows for the UML diagrams.
 -Implemented building a sequence diagram string for SDEdit.
+MileStone 4:
+-Modified the Sequence Diagram code to method returns (not needed for project, but wished to fix for visual accuracy) -Created the PatternDector interface
+-Changed UMLMethod, UMLClass, and DesignParser to support design patterns.
 -